 Testing and identifying for convergence clubs

-We begin the formal test for convergence by applying log t regression on real wage across 34 Indonesian provinces over the 2008:01 - 2020:12 period.
-As reported in Table 1, the results suggest rejecting the null hypothesis of overall convergence.
-Therefore, we can support our findings from preliminary inspection and conclude that Indonesian provinces do not converge to a common equilibrium in terms of real wage during the observation period.
+We begin the formal test for convergence by applying log t regression on real wages across 34 Indonesian provinces over the 2008:01–2020:12 period.
+As reported in Table 1, the results suggest that the null hypothesis of overall convergence is rejected.
+Therefore, we can support our findings from preliminary inspection and conclude that Indonesian provinces do not converge to a common equilibrium in terms of real wages during the observation period.
 As real wage is partially linked to the price level in each province, this result is consistent with the evidence from previous studies where overall convergence is not observed in regional price dynamics across Indonesia prices (Jangam & Akram, 2019; Aginta 2021).
-It is important to emphasize that, given the method used to build real wage data in this analysis as described in Section 3.2, the absence of overall convergence from log t regression does not necessarily imply divergence in labor’s purchasing power among Indonesian provinces.
+It is important to emphasise that, given the method used to build real wage data in this analysis as described in Section 3.2, the absence of overall convergence from log t regression does not necessarily imply divergence in labour’s purchasing power among Indonesian provinces.

 Table 1.
 Test of overall convergence